 Consumer behavior has achieved great importance in customer-oriented marketing planning and management.
 A marketing manager must understand the social and psychological determinants of consumer behavior to enable him to plan his marketing strategy.
 As a matter of fact, consumer behavior is dynamic.

-Therefore, it is necessary to continue to study, analysis and understood it and monitor this understanding for the marketing management so that effective decisions can be taken in respect of production, pricing, channels of distribution, etc.
+Therefore, it is necessary to continue to study, analyze, and understand it and monitor this understanding for marketing management so that effective decisions can be taken with respect to production, pricing, channels of distribution, etc.

 All activities of the business must be focused on the consumer.
 This is an essential viewpoint in the firm that operates under the marketing management concept.